Hezbollah Chief: Our Rockets Will Strike All of Israel

 “They’ll regret it,” he said, adding that Israel’s actions could “drag the region into a war or a major confrontation.”

-He warned Israel that Hezbollah’s policy of restraint in the face of Israeli strikes could change on a dime.
+He warned Israel that Hezbollah’s policy of restraint in the face of Israeli strikes could turn on a dime.

 “At any moment the Syrian leadership and the axis of resistance can take a decision to deal with the Israeli aggression in a different manner,” Nasrallah said.